Jollywatt/typst-fletcher/src/marks.typ

-/// Determine amount that the end of a stroke should be offset to accommodate
+/// For a given mark, determine where that the stroke should terminate at,
-/// for a mark, as a function of the shift.
+/// relative to the mark's origin point, as a function of the shift.
 ///
-/// Imagine the tip origin of the mark is at $(x, y) = (0, 0)$.
+/// Imagine the tip-origin of the mark is at $(x, y) = (0, 0)$.
 A stroke along
-/// the line $y = "shift"$ coming from $x = -oo$ terminates at $x = o$, where
+/// the line $y = "shift"$ coming from $x = -oo$ terminates at $x = "offset"$, where
-/// $o$ is the result of this function.
+/// $"offset"$ is the result of this function.
+/// Units are in multiples of stroke thickness.
 ///
-/// Units are in multiples of stroke thickness.
+/// This is used to correctly implement multi-stroke marks, e.g.,
+/// #diagram(edge("<==>")).
+The function `fletcher.mark-debug()` can help
+/// visualise a mark's cap offset.
+///
+/// #example(`fletcher.mark-debug("O")`)
+///
+/// The dashed green line shows the stroke tip end as a function of $y$, and the
+/// dashed red line shows where the stroke ends if the mark is acting as a tail.
 #let cap-offset(mark, shift) = {
 	let o = 0
 	if "cap-offset" in mark {